lilyball/git-scripts/README.md

 Closes the current branch if it's been merged into the mainline.
 Intended usage is after a pull request for the current branch has been merged into mainline and the remote branch deleted.
 See `git close-current-branch --help` for details.

+## `git-close-merged`

+Closes all local branches that have been merged into HEAD (or a specified branch).
+This command is upstream-aware, and can be instructed to close remote branches as well.
+See `git close-merged --help` for details.